-Two hundred (200) tickets must be held for each visiting team at regional competition for the games in which that team participates.
+Two hundred (200) tickets must be held for each visiting team at regional sites for the games in which a given team participates.
 All of these tickets must be in an area between first and third bases.
-Super regional competition, 600 tickets must be held for the visiting team, 400 of these tickets must be located in an area between first and third bases.
-The remaining 200 tickets should be located in a contiguous block(s) of reserved seating section(s) of the stadium.
+At super regional competition, 600 tickets must be held for the visiting team.
+400 of these tickets must be located in an area between first and third bases.
+The remaining 200 tickets should be located in contiguous block(s) of reserved seating section(s) of the stadium.
 Visiting team fans should not be provided with any restricted-view seating.
 The tickets must be held until 10 a.m. local time on the day of the game for the participating team(s) for the games in which they participate in the regionals and super regionals.
+A stadium map denoting the locations of these tickets must be uploaded to the NCAA Championships Host Bid portal (championships.ncaa.org) as part of the bid materials not later than 5 p.m.
+Eastern time, Monday, May 20.